Good Friday (song): History

 Good Friday had started to lose the party-Latin style, giving way to more experimental pop tunes like the mambo-esque "Don't Stop That Crazy Rhythm" and the bluesy "Walking in the Rain".
 Both of these tunes made the Top 20 on the UK Chart.
-However, "Good Friday" seemed like a return to hits such as "Best Year of Our Lives" and "High Life" - and to further punctuate this, their Trick of the Light party track, "Good Feelings", was included as a double A-side, albeit re-mixed.
-The song underperformed, climbing to only #96.
+However, "Good Friday" seemed like a return to hits such as "Best Year of Our Lives" and "High Life" – and to further punctuate this, their Trick of the Light party track, "Good Feelings", was included as a double A-side, albeit re-mixed.
+The song underperformed, climbing to only No. 96.
 It was released simultaneously with the compilation album Party Tonight which fared well.
 Party Tonight was the highest-charting album for Modern Romance.
 "Good Friday" shared exactly the same cover as Party Tonight; it was released in two formats: a 7-inch single and 12-inch single by WEA.
 Tony Visconti served as producer.
 The reverse side of the 12-inch vinyl featured another album track and cover version from Party Tonight, "Love Letters".